Belief Bias Identification: A model of multiple belief biases

 \subsubsection{Asymmetries between successes and failures \& Preference-based biases}

 Equations \eqref{eq.non-bayes S_a} and \eqref{eq.non-bayes S_b} assume that deviations from the Bayesian agent in the likelihood are symmetric for successes and failures.
 That is, the agent over or under-reacts to ``positive information" the same way she over or under-reacts to ``negative" information.
 For a non-Bayesian agent this need not be the case.
 Consider instead that the agent weights successes and failures of the data generating process differently.
-Then her likelihood function would be $\Tilde{L}(p|s_1, \dots, s_n) = \binom{n}{k} p ^{\alpha k} (1-p)^{\beta (n - k)}$.
+Then her likelihood function would be $\Tilde{L}(p|s_1, \dots, s_n) \propto p ^{\alpha k} (1-p)^{\beta (n - k)}$.
 In turn, her posterior would be beta distributed with shape parameters $\Tilde{a}_n,\Tilde{b}_n$ such that:

-where $\alpha,\beta>0$.
-And $\alpha \neq \beta$ indicates asymmetric reactions to successes and failures in the DGP.
+where $\alpha \neq \beta$ indicates asymmetric reactions to successes and failures in the DGP.
 Equations \eqref{eq.non-bayes S_alpha} and \eqref{eq.non-bayes S_beta} are especially interesting if the agent has preferences over the state-space.
-Suppose this is the case; and suppose further that preferences are expressed by a utility function, which is continuous and monotonically increasing over $p$.
-Then, every success $k$ would be informative of a higher realisation of $p \in (0,1)$, i.e. a preferred state.
-Conversely, every failure $(n-k)$ is informative of a lower realisation of $p$.
-Therefore, successes and failures, can be interpreted as pieces of good and bad news respectively.
-This means that $\alpha>1$ (overreacting to positive information) or $\beta<1$ (underreacting to negative information) can be interpreted as \textit{optimism} bias; while $\alpha<1$ or $\beta>1$ would indicate \textit{pessimism}.
-Furthermore, $\alpha > \beta$ represents the good news effect, while $\alpha < \beta$ implies there is bad news effect.\footnote{Asymmetries between successes and failures can also be present at the level of the prior.
+Suppose this is the case, and suppose further that preferences are expressed by a utility function, which is continuous and monotonically increasing over $p$.
+Then, every success $k$ would be informative of a higher realization of $p \in (0,1)$, i.e. a preferred state.
+Conversely, every failure $(n-k)$ is informative of a lower realization of $p$.
+Therefore, successes and failures can be interpreted as pieces of good and bad news respectively.
+This means that $\alpha>1$ (overreacting to positive information) or $\beta <1$ (underreacting, or updating against the signal when confronted with negative information) can be interpreted as \textit{optimism} bias; while $\alpha <1$ or $\beta>1$ would indicate \textit{pessimism}.
+Furthermore, the model also captures \textit{motivated asymmetries}: $\alpha > \beta$ represents the good news effect, while $\alpha < \beta$ implies there is bad news effect.\footnote{Asymmetries between successes and failures can also be present at the level of the prior.
 These distinctions are introduced in section \ref{sec.methodology}, but left out of the main theoretical discussion.
 This is without loss of generality as the resulting equations are identical to equations \eqref{eq.non-bayes Conf_alpha} and \eqref{eq.non-bayes Conf_beta } except for having separate $\rho$ and $\delta$ parameters for successes and failures. (see section \ref{sec.Meth complete})}